 TGax editor: Insert the following new paragraph.

+In this way, in the absence of puncturing, HE SIG-B content channel 1 and HE SIG-B content channel 2 are transmitted on alternating 20 MHz channels as shown in Figure 28-26 (HE-SIG-B content channel for a 20 MHz PPDU), Figure 28-27 (HE-SIG-B content channel for a 40 MHz PPDU), Figure 28-28 (Mapping of the two HE-SIG-B content channels and their duplication in an 80 MHz PPDU if(#15507) the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0) and Figure 28-29 (Mapping of the two HE-SIG-B content channels and their duplication in a 160 MHz PPDU if(#15508) the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0),

 TGax editor: delete the section heading below and most of the following text as shown by Word track changes but keep a) the figures, which are referenced in the para above, and b) the text which is not marked as deleted, as continuing text in this section.

-Frequency domain mapping

 Note to reader, not to be added to the draft.
 The deleted text below is the only text that is not being moved.
 Instead, it is replaced by new Tables xxxa and xxxb.

-The 20 MHz PPDU contains one HE-SIG-B content channel in which the Common field and User Specific field are carried as shown in Figure 28-26 (HE-SIG-B content channel for a 20 MHz PPDU).
-The Common field contains the RU allocation signaling for RUs that occur within the 242-tone RU boundary.
+Figure 28-26 (HE-SIG-B content channel for a 20 MHz PPDU).